-One of the most effective strategies opted by Mashable to increase its popularity worldwide was to launch International Open Web awards.
-These awards were given people and/or digital organization from online communities who have put forth efforts to provide valuable products and services through digital channels, essentially limited to online but unique efforts and promotional strategies.
+One of the most effective strategies opted by Mashable to increase its popularity worldwide was to launch the International Open Web Awards.
+These awards were given to people and/or digital organizations from online communities who have put forth efforts to provide valuable products and services through digital channels, essentially limited to online but unique efforts and promotional strategies.
 For fair nominees and winners, voting was conducted through an online portal on Mashable.
-The first awards were given away in 2007, the second third and fourth awards in the consecutive years.
+The first awards were given away in 2007, the second third and fourth awards in consecutive years.

 TechCrunch is wildly famous for organizing TechCrunch Disrupt, an annual tech conference.
 It organizes an event called Start-up Battlefield during this conference where start-up owners from across the globe sign up to put forward their business ideas on a stage.
 They present their ideas in front of a panel consisting of venture capital investors, media and other interested parties.
-TechCrunch Disrupt has proved to be one of the most effective launchpads for new age start-up ecosystem.
+TechCrunch Disrupt has proved to be one of the most effective launchpads for the new-age start-up ecosystem.
 With the attractive perks of prize and media publicity, start-up owners wait for this event eagerly every year.
 The TechCrunch Disrupt conference was also recently featured in the hit television series called Silicon Valley.
-With more than over 2.5 million dollars monthly turnover, it is one of the most revenue generating blogs in the blogosphere.
+With more than 2.5 million dollars monthly turnover, it is one of the most revenue-generating blogs in the blogosphere.

-2019, TechCrunch has launched a subscription-based product called Extra Crunch which features an exhaustive, inside-out entrepreneurial profiles, how-to guides to make a start-up from scratch and an advertisement free reading experience.
-Cleary, the value that TechCrunch offers its readers and subscribes users makes it the best blog for people belonging to the field of the dynamic technological world we live in.
+2019, TechCrunch has launched a subscription-based product called Extra Crunch which features exhaustive, inside-out entrepreneurial profiles, how-to guides to make a start-up from scratch and an advertisement-free reading experience.
+The value that TechCrunch offers its readers and subscribes to users makes it the best blog for people belonging to the field of the dynamic technological world we live in.

 TechCrunch is followed by more than 11 million people on Twitter and has more than 3 million likes on Facebook.